nikikalli/Web/README.md

    The project is build with [DENO](https://deno.land/) backend framework.
    (Open the link for instractions on how to install and use deno)

+   Other technologies used in this project are:
+   PostgreSQL, JS, bootstrap